jdx/mise/docs/tasks/index.md

 You can then run the task with `mise run build` like for TOML tasks.
 See the [file tasks reference](./file-tasks.html) for more information.

-## Task Environment Variables

-- `root` - the root of the project, defaults to the directory of the `mise.toml` file

 ## Task Configuration

 The `[task_config]` section of `mise.toml` allows you to customize how `mise` executes and organizes task.